Undergraduate Program Political Economy Minor

-Our small classes encourage one-on-one contacts with professors and offers many opportunities for students to share their thoughts during class discussions.
+Our small classes encourage one-on-one contact with professors and offer many opportunities for students to share their thoughts during class discussions.
 Most of the courses in the minor encourage research and development of ideas that are important to each student.
 Faculty in this minor feel strongly about the topics and bring their passions into the classroom.

 The courses in the Political Economy Minor nurture critical viewpoints that encourage original thinking.
 Many employers look for an employee with critical and original thinking skills; who can recognize problems, initiate new ideas and approaches, and can effectively carry out related research.

 Professors and instructors in this minor support students with extended office hours.
 This gives students the opportunity to:

 - gather information and formulate strategies for extended study: leading to law school and/or graduate programs.

 PSU has a very diverse student population.
 This diversity is reflected in the Political Economy minor and students can meet similarly-minded students and benefit from sharing their interests and expertise.

 What can I do with a minor in Political Economy?

 Our Political Economy minors go on to one of several paths.
 Some attend law school, some go further in social sciences, and others even enter Masters and Ph.D. programs in Political Economy.

 The Political Economy Minor has three required courses that make up 12 of the required 28 credits: